shalekabh/tech230_terraform/terraform.md

 Run ```terraform plan``` to check what the changes will be and if there are any errors you will receive feedback.

-Run ```terraform apply``` if plan passed all the checks, this will build all the infrastructure in the main.tf folder.
+Run ```terraform apply``` if plan passed all the checks, this will build all the infrastructure in the main.tf file.
 Once this process has been completed.
-You ca check your aws webpage to see if the ec2 instance has launched.
+You can check your aws webpage to see if the ec2 instance has launched.

 If it has launched then we can run ```terraform destroy``` to terminate the instance.